 In the U.S., Audi offers the Q4 Sportback e-tron in the 50 e-tron quattro variant.
 With 295 horsepower and 339 pound-feet of torque, the U.S.-spec Q4 Sportback 50 e-tron quattro can accelerate from 0-60 mph in 5.8 seconds and attain a top speed of 112 mph.
 The company expects its 76.6 kWh (net)/82 kWh (gross) battery pack to deliver an EPA-estimated range of 241 miles.
 The maximum charging rate is 9.6 kW (AC)/125 kW (DC).
 Charging from 0-100% SoC on AC at 9.6 kW takes nine hours.

 Deliveries of the Audi Q4 Sportback e-tron in the U.S. will begin towards the end of this year.
 It will imported from the same production site as the VW ID.4, the Volkswagen Zwickau plant (Germany).

 What is the Audi Q4 Sportback e-tron release date?

 The Audi Q4 Sportback e-tron U.S. release is officially expected to take place toward the end of 2021.

 What will be the Audi Q4 Sportback e-tron price?

-The Audi Q4 Sportback e-tron prices could start at around $45,000 in the United States.
+The Audi Q4 Sportback e-tron prices start at USD 52,700 in the United States.